kamiranoff/football-all-stars/README.md

+# Football All Stars

+Hi this is a basic card swipe implementation.

+I have used the latest version of <b>Expo</b>, and used `create-react-native-app` cli to bootstrap the App.

+I would not recommand it for a production App but it makes very easy to boostrap prototypes.

+I have not much spend much time on design and reuse most of the code from a older project I found on my github.

+I have only tested on an iPhoneX simulator and my iPhone6s.
+I have not tested it on android, but I believe it should also work.

+To test on a real device you will need the Expo App

+---
+---
+---
+---

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).